-Carbon capture and storage (CCS) uses a combination of technologies to capture, transport, and store carbon dioxide (CO2) emissions in underground geologic formations.
+Carbon capture and storage (CCS) technologies can capture up to 90 percent of carbon dioxide (CO2) emissions from a power plant or industrial facility and store them in underground geologic formations.

-There is a growing market for captured CO2 and its commercial applications, primarily enhanced oil recovery with carbon dioxide (CO2-EOR).
-Selling captured CO2 emissions provides a valuable revenue source to help overcome the high costs and financial risks of initial CCS projects.
+- There is a growing market for utilizing captured CO2, primarily in enhanced oil recovery (CO2-EOR).
+Selling captured CO2 provides a valuable revenue source to help overcome the high costs and financial risks of initial CCS projects.

 Going forward, coal and natural gas will remain major sources of energy for the U.S. and global power and industrial sectors.
 In the United States, both coal and natural gas are in relatively abundant supply and are relatively inexpensive electricity generation sources., In 2011, the United States generated approximately 42 percent of its electricity from coal and 25 percent from natural gas.
 Globally, coal and natural gas will continue to meet growing energy demand, particularly in emerging market counties, such as China and India.
-From 2007 to 2011, China’s total coal consumption increased by nearly 50 percent, while India’s increased by nearly 33 percent.
-During that same time period, China’s total natural gas consumption increased by more than 85 percent, while India’s increased by approximately 48 percent.
+From 2008 to 2012, China’s total coal consumption increased by nearly 35 percent, while India’s increased by 25 percent.
+During that same time period, China’s total natural gas consumption increased by more than 89 percent, while India’s increased by nearly 37 percent.

 CCS technology has the potential to yield dramatic reductions in CO2 emissions from the power and industrial sectors by capturing and storing anthropogenic CO2 in underground geological formations.
 Given the magnitude of CO2 emissions from coal and natural gas-fired electricity generation, the greatest potential for CCS is in the power sector.
 The U.S. Energy Information Administration (EIA) estimates that natural gas, when used in an efficient combined cycle plant, emits less than half as much CO2 as coal.
 The deployment of CCS with coal generation is necessary to reduce coal’s release of global CO2 emissions relative to natural gas, but CCS also can be combined with natural gas generation to limit the impact of natural gas electricity generation on global CO2 emissions.